-In Table 1 and 2, we report the quantitative evaluation results for molecule manipulation with both strict success rate and relaxed success rate-L/G and training, inference time, data, oracle calls efficiency, which are evaluated on 212 molecular properties.
+In Table 1 and 2, we report the quantitative evaluation results for molecule manipulation with both strict success rate and relaxed success rate-L/G and training, inference time, data, oracle calls efficiency, which are evaluated on 212 molecular properties over 1,000 randomly generated molecules.
 According to the table, we can obtain the following insights.

-(1) Our proposed method, ChemSpacE, as the first attempt for molecule manipulation, achieves excellent performance to manipulate properties of molecules with two state-of-the-art molecule generative models (VAE-based and Flow-based).
+- (1) Our proposed method, ChemSpacE, as the first attempt for molecule manipulation, achieves excellent performance to manipulate properties of molecules with two state-of-the-art molecule generative models (VAE-based and Flow-based).
 For some important molecular properties (e.g., QED), we (with MoFlow) achieve 52% manipulation strict success rate in ZINC dataset.
-We outperform the baseline methods $6 \times$ on average.

-(2) The baseline (random manipulation) method sometimes "finds" directions that control molecular properties.
-As shown in Fig. 2, the molecules are well-clustered in the latent space with respect to structures that determine molecular properties [53].
-However, the largest range manipulation works
+We outperform the baseline methods $6\times$ on average. - (2) The baseline (random manipulation) method sometimes "finds" directions that control molecular properties.
+As shown in Fig. 2, the molecules are well-clustered in the latent space with respect to structures that determine molecular properties [47].
+However, the largest range manipulation works worse possibly due to its strong assumption in determining the direction via the molecules with extreme properties (largest property and smallest property) in the dataset. - (3) The ChemSpacE method outperforms the popular optimization-based method in both generating smooth manipulation path, time and data efficiency.
+In Table 2, ChemSpacE speeds up the training time for at least $1000\times$ , required data for at least $400\times$ , and required oracle calls for at least $400\times$ .